 What is Sex Addiction?

-Sex addiction is a compulsive behavior in which the addict prioritizes his/her life around the preoccupation and pursuit of sex.
+Sex addiction is a compulsive behavior in which a person prioritizes his/her life around the preoccupation and pursuit of sex.
 It becomes the organizing principle of one’s life.
 Sex can become addictive in the same way that alcohol, drugs, gambling, and food can become addictive.
 Research shows that powerful chemicals are released in the brain when the addict becomes preoccupied with sexually related thoughts, fantasies, and behaviors.
 The addict enters into a trance-like state “hijacking” the brain and leading the addict to find ways to act out their addiction.
 Many describe this as a take-over by a “secret self” – a state in which they leave the reality of their lives and relationships and retreat into sex.
 The addict often experiences shame and guilt after acting out.
 The despair of this can trigger further compulsive behavior.
 The addict falls into a self-destructive cycle of impaired thinking and judgment, with urges and cravings that lead to unmanageable sexual behavior.
 This acting-out behavior leads to severe consequences in the addict’s life.

 Addicts use sex in the same way the alcoholic uses alcohol – to escape painful emotions and stress.
 Addicts often live in denial, lying about and minimizing their behaviors to others and to themselves.
 Overtime this can lead to isolation and difficulties in creating and maintaining emotional intimacy with others.

 There are multiple ways in which the addiction can be acted out.
 Some sexually compulsive behaviors include the excessive use of pornography, compulsive masturbation, internet sex (LINK to Internet Sex Addiction Page) (chat rooms, hook- up sites, internet porn), chronic infidelity, multiple sex partners, voyeurism, sexual harassment and professional boundary violation, exhibitionism, and paying for sex (escorts, prostitutes, strip clubs).
 More serious behaviors include child molesting, incest, rape and violence.